Are you looking to earn your dental dentistry degree?

 It is one of many factors prospective dentists will want to consider carefully.

-Research these aspects of the schools, and be sure to visit them in person.
+Research these aspects of the schools in the US, and be sure to visit them in person.

 Students should consider their overall combination of factors, career goals, and advice from mentors to determine their ideal dental school.